ZhgChg.Li

 Before:

-The final step in GitFlow deployment is merging the develop branch back into the master branch, which represents the current live version.
+The final step in GitFlow deployment requires merging the develop branch back into the master branch, which corresponds to the current live version.

-Previously, tasks could only be executed manually or automatically on a fixed schedule.
-For example, the PM would release the app every Monday and merge develop into master on the same day.
+Previously, tasks could only be executed manually or automatically on a fixed schedule, such as releasing the app every Monday afternoon and merging develop back to master on Monday.
 Manual execution is tedious, and with automatic execution, what if there’s a delay?
-Or if Monday happens to be a holiday?
-The app wouldn’t actually be released, but develop would have already been merged into master.
+Or if Monday is a holiday?
+The app might not actually be released, but develop has already been merged back to master.

-Another approach, similar to above, is using the “App is Ready for Sale notification email with Gmail Filter + Google Apps Script trigger,” which is also feasible.
+Another approach, similar to above, is using the “App is Ready for Sale notification email with Gmail Filter + Google Apps Script to trigger,” which is feasible.

 After: